miguelgondu/minimal_vae_on_selfies/readme.md

 ![Dataset sizes](static/barplot.jpg)

 We can also take a look at the distribution of sequence lengths.
-The following plot shows how most of the mass of token lengths is concentrated below 91 tokens.
+The following plot shows how most of the mass of token lengths (99%) is concentrated below 221 tokens.
+We truncate at 320, but the maximum sequence length is 1840.

 ![Lengths of sequences](static/hist_of_lengths_CID-SELFIES.jpg)